Compendium solar spectrum formation: RT basics

-A particular point is that photons contributed by stimulated emission are not counted positively as contribution to emissivity but negatively as contribution to extinction\footnote{I wonder whether this was first done by Einstein himself.}.
+A particular point is that photons contributed by stimulated emission are not counted positively as contribution to emissivity but negatively as contribution to extinction.
 It facilitates the description because extinction ({\bf a} + {\bf b} + {\bf c} + {\bf h}) and stimulated emission ({\bf e} + {\bf g} + {\bf j}) both need beam photons and therefore similar quantification (Einstein $B$ values \SSFpage{70}).
 Moreover, with this subtraction the cancelation of stimulated scattering pairs {\bf c} and {\bf g} is effectuated.
-If this isn't done the extinction would be overestimated by including {\bf c} and optical depth scales in the Rayleigh-Jeans domain would suggest larger opaqueness and further out escape than actually the case.\footnote{More in \href{https://robrutten.nl/rrweb/rjr-pubs/2003-thomas-epsilon.pdf} {this R.N.\,Thomas memorial}.}
+If this isn't done the extinction would be overestimated by including {\bf c} and optical depth scales in the Rayleigh-Jeans domain would suggest larger opaqueness and further out escape than actually the case.